grame-cncm/faustdoc/mkdocs/docs/manual/overview.md

 ## Faustgen

 Faustgen is a Max-MSP external that provides features similar to FaustLive.
 It's the ideal tool for fast prototyping in Max-MSP.
-Faustgen is part of the [Faust](https://github.com/grame-cncm/faust) project.
-It is part of the [Faust releases](https://github.com/grame-cncm/faust/releases).
+Faustgen is part of the [Faust](https://github.com/grame-cncm/faust) project, and distributed in the [Faust releases](https://github.com/grame-cncm/faust/releases).

 ## Online Faust Editor